le-chartreux/modern-python/tutorial/project-initialization/installation.md

 Welcome to cleather USER!
 ```

-Sadly, the output hasn't changed!
+Unfortunately, the output hasn't changed!
-It's because just before our installation was *static*.
+This is because our initial installation was *static*.
-If you install the package again, the output will be updated.
+If you were to install the package again, the output would reflect your code changes.
-Howevery, it's not convenient to run a `pip` command after each modification when developing a project.
+However, it's not convenient to run a `pip` command after every modification during project development.
-Fortunately, pip provides an editable mode, also known as development mode, that allows you to get modifications of your files instantly available.
+Fortunately, pip provides an editable mode, also known as development mode, which enables you to see your file modifications instantly.

-To install the project in editable mode, you can use the following command:
+To install the project in editable mode, execute the following command:

 ```sh
 pip install --editable .
 ```

-Now, running the `cleather` command should output your username:
+Now, running the `cleather` command should display your username:

 ```sh
 $ cleather